Ariana Grande Is Suing Forever 21 for $10 Million

 While negotiations took place around December 2018 and January 2019, according to the lawsuit, an endorsement deal was never reached because the amounts that Forever 21 "offered to pay for the right to use Ms. Grande's name and likeness were insufficient for an artist of her stature," the documents state.

-Despite no deal, the brand launched a "misleading campaign across its website and social media platforms primarily in January and February 2019," the lawsuit alleges.
+Despite no deal, the brands launched a "misleading campaign across its website and social media platforms primarily in January and February 2019," the lawsuit alleges.
 "The campaign capitalized on the concurrent success of Ms. Grande's album Thank U, Next by publishing at least 30 unauthorized images and videos misappropriating Ms. Grande's name, image, likeness, and music in order to create the false perception of her endorsement."

-The lawsuit further alleges Forever 21 suggested Grande's endorsement by posting photos of a "look-alike model" in clothing and accessories resembling ones from the star's music videos, including "7 Rings."
+The lawsuit further alleges the defendants "falsely suggested" Grande's endorsement by posting photos of a "look-alike model" in clothing and accessories resembling ones from the star's music videos, including "7 Rings."

-According to the filing, Grande "discovered the infringement" around February and her representatives demanded the company take down the unauthorized uses, though, per the lawsuit, they allegedly remained up until at least mid-April despite repeated contact from her team.
+According to the filing, Grande "discovered the infringement" around February and her representatives demanded Forever 21 take down the unauthorized uses, though, per the lawsuit, they allegedly remained up until at least mid-April despite repeated contact from her team.

 "As a result, Defendants improperly misappropriated and profited from Ms. Grande's influence and star-power for approximately 14 weeks," the lawsuit reads.